PeeperLab/CopywriteR/README.md

 ## Changes and additions we are currently working on

+- [ ] Include check for empty peaks.bed files when calculating overlap
 - [ ] Remove blacklisted regions by excluding regions and not excluding bins
 - [ ] Change CopywriteR to allow custom bins?
 - [x] Compile into bioConductor package (implemented in source code)